-Classification of compounds in chemistry can be classified generally two broad groups.
+The Classification of compounds in chemistry can be classified generally into two broad groups.
+1. Ionic Compound 2.
+Covalent Compound.
+In this blog post types of mixtures and different mixtures and compounds are.

 Ionic compounds do not exist

-in independent molecular from.
-They form three dimensional crystal lattice in
+in independent molecular form.
+They form a dimensional crystal lattice in

-attract each other strongly so ionic so ionic compound high melting point and
+which the ion is surrounded by oppositely charged ions these oppositely charged ions attract each other strongly so ionic so ionic compounds have high melting points and

-boiling point.
-These are represented by formula unit.
+boiling points.
+These are represented by the formula unit.

 {tocify} $title={Table of Contents}